dev-srcs/setting-up-git/README.md

   - Grab the latest version of project from remote repository.
 If you have made any local commits and not pushed them yet, you may need to merge.
-If you have staged ('added') files but not committed them you will first need to commit them or revert the changes before you can pull.
+If you have staged ('added') files but not committed, you will first need to do a commit or revert the changes before you can pull.
     ```
       $ git pull
     ```

-  - See list of modified files and what (if any) have been staged for commit:
+  - See list of locally modified files and what (if any) have been staged for commit:
     ```
       $ git status
     ```